codex-academy/codeX_Feb2015Intro/lets_code.md

 Create files called:
 * task5.html
 * task5.css
-* two javascript files calles task5.js & task5_tests.js.
+* two JavaScript files calles task5.js & task5_tests.js.

 The HTML file should reference the two separate JavaScript files.
 The one JavaScript file will contain our function implementation and the other the test code.